There are several brands on the market that work well as a rubber flooring adhesive including adhesives made by Bostick, Henry’s and Mapei.

 The key is to find an adhesive that is moisture cured urethane.

-If you are in a pinch you and need the adhesive quickly or possible you are just a little short on your install, you can go to your local Home Depot or Lowes and pick up some adhesive.
+If you are in a pinch and you need the adhesive quickly or you are just a little short on your install, you can go to your local Home Depot or Lowes and pick up some adhesive.

-Just take a look a look on the adhesive and make sure that it is a one part, moisture cured urethane that is solvent free and non toxic.
+Just take a look on the adhesive and make sure that it is a one part, moisture cured urethane that is solvent free and non toxic.

 You can often find these adhesives labeled as wood plank adhesives.